mbaudin47/openturns/python/doc/theory/meta_modeling/functional_chaos.rst

 When the components of the input random vector :math:`\vect{X}` are not independent, we can use an iso-probabilistic transformation to map :math:`\vect{X}` into :math:`\vect{Z}` with independent components.

-It is also possible to build up a multivariate orthonormal basis with respect to the :math:`\mu_{\vect{X}}`  if it is uniquely defined by all its moments, as follows:
+It is also possible to build up a multivariate orthonormal basis with respect to :math:`\mu_{\vect{X}}`  if it is uniquely defined by all its moments, as follows:

   .. math::